Robots-Pixels/Robots-Pixels/README.md

 # Hi there, I'm Robots-Pixels! 🤖

 Welcome to my GitHub profile!
-I'm passionate about robotics, AI, Web developpement, video gamesm, and coding in general.
+I'm passionate about robotics, AI, Web developpement, video games, and coding in general.
 I'm going to become a roboticist but for now, I'm working on Web Development.
 I also create content on YouTube and my channel is [YouTube](https://youtube.com/@robotspixels).
 Here, you'll find a collection of my projects, contributions, and interests.

 ## 👨‍💻 About Me

-- 🔭 I’m currently working on a presentation and reservation wep application for restaurants called BeninDelice using MERN Stack for my Portfolio
+- 🔭 I’m currently working on a receptionist robot.
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Computer Vision
 - 📫 How to reach me on [LinkdeIn](linkedin.com/in/otmar-tchenga-953988319)

 ## 🚀 My Projects